Acid mantle, you can be forgiven for thinking it is the name of a psychedelic pop band.

 In the 1920s, Marchionini and Schade identified the acidity of the skin, which they called the “acid mantle”.
 They also found that this mantle discouraged the growth of fungi and bacteria.

-In the 1920’s, Macrhionini and Schade identified the acidity of the skin, which they called the acid mantle.
-They also found that this mantle discouraged the growth of fungi and bacteria; It wasn’t until much later that it was discovered that chronic alkalisation can knock this acid mantle out of balance, which can lead to inflammation, dermatitis and atopic skin diseases.
+It wasn’t until much later that it was discovered that chronic alkalisation could knock this acid mantle out of balance, which can lead to inflammation, acne dermatitis, and many other atopic skin conditions.